OfficeDev/office-js-docs-pr/docs/testing/uninstall-add-in.md

 - A web server, usually on localhost, is started to serve the add-ins files (HTML, CSS, JavaScript, etc.).
 - These same files are cached on your development computer.
 - The add-in is registered with the development computer.
 The registration is done with Registry entries on a Windows computer or with certain files saved to the file system on a Mac.
-- Most tools for sideloading add-ins, also automatically open the Office application that the add-in targets and populate the application with any custom ribbon buttons or context menu items that are defined in the add-in's manifest.
+- Most tools for sideloading add-ins also automatically open the Office application that the add-in targets and populate the application with any custom ribbon buttons or context menu items that are defined in the add-in's manifest.
 - For an Outlook add-in, the add-in's manifest and certain other values about the add-in are registered with the Exchange service.

    > [!IMPORTANT]